Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Attacks on Machine Learning Models

-We use Fig.~\ref{shadow_training_double} to show how to train a NN based attack model for attacking classification models using the shadow training technique. $D_{train}$ is a private training set that is used for training the target classification model through the learning algorithm $\mathcal{A}$. $D^{\prime}_1, \cdots, D^{\prime}_k$ are datasets which are disjoint with $D_{train}$ and they are called \textit{shadow training sets}.
-Each shadow training set contains data instances from the same distribution as those in $D_{train}$, as the adversary is assumed to know the distribution of $D_{train}$.
-At first, the adversary trains $k$ shadow models using these shadow training sets and the learning algorithm $\mathcal{A}$.
-Each shadow model is trained in such a way to mimic the behavior of the target model. $T_1, \cdots, T_k$ are called \textit{shadow testing sets} which are disjoint from $D^{\prime}_1, \cdots, D^{\prime}_k$.
-After obtaining the trained shadow models, the adversary queries each of them using its own shadow training set and shadow test set and obtains the output.
-For each shadow model, these output vectors of instances in the shadow training set and shadow test set are labeled ``member" and ``non-member" respectively.
-Thus, the adversary can collect $k$ ``member" prediction sets $P^{m}_1,\cdots,P^{m}_k$ and $k$ ``non-member" prediction sets $P^{nm}_1,\cdots,P^{nm}_k$ and they constitute the training sets for the attack model.
-Finally, based on the collected labeled (member vs non-member) training sets, the adversary can train the NN based attack model, which is a binary classifier.
+Fig.~\ref{fig::shadow_training} shows how to use shadow training to train a binary classifier-based attack model to implement MIAs on classification models. $D_{\textrm{train}}$ is a private training dataset, which is used for training the target classifier using the learning algorithm $\mathcal{A}$. $D^{\prime}_1, \cdots, D^{\prime}_k$ are shadow training datasets that are disjoint from the private training dataset $D_{\textrm{train}}$.
+Each shadow training dataset contains data records coming from the same data distribution as the training members in $D_{\textrm{train}}$, because the attacker is assumed to know the distribution of training data.
+The attacker first trains $k$ shadow models using shadow training datasets $D^{\prime}_1, \cdots, D^{\prime}_k$ and the learning algorithm $\mathcal{A}$.
+Each shadow model is trained in such a way to mimic the behavior of the target model. $T_1, \cdots, T_k$ are shadow test datasets which are disjoint from $D^{\prime}_1, \cdots, D^{\prime}_k$.
+The more shadow models, the more accurate the attack model can be because more shadow models can provide more training fodder for the attack model~\cite{shokri2017membership}.
+When the shadow models finish training, the attacker queries each of the shadow models using its shadow training dataset and shadow test dataset to obtain the outputs, which are prediction vectors of each data record.
+For each shadow model, the prediction vector of each record in the shadow training dataset is labeled ``member'' and the prediction vector of each record in the shadow test dataset is labeled ``non-member''.
+Thus, the attacker can construct $k$ ``member'' datasets and $k$ ``non-member'' datasets, which jointly consist of the training datasets for the attack model.
+Finally, the problem of recognizing the complex relationship between members and non-members of the training dataset is converted into a binary classification problem.
+Because binary classification is a standard ML task, the attacker can use any state-of-the-art ML framework to build the attack model.